-After bottoming out in the second quarter of 2016, petroleum related activity in North Dakota has continued to increase.
-With prices above \$50/barrel and drilling rig count steady between 60-65, the midstream industry is working to position itself to meet current production levels and continues to plan for further expansion in the long term.
-More efficient operations and further advances in drilling and completion techniques allowed North Dakota oil and natural gas production to reach record high levels in 2019.
+Despite the immense near-term challenges facing the industry, the long-term outlook for North Dakota's petroleum industry remains robust.
+North Dakota's midstream industry continues to position itself to meet current production levels and continues to plan for further expansion in the long term.
 During the past year, the Pipeline Authority has been fully engaged in continuing efforts to convert production and development information into oil and natural gas transportation solutions.
 Working alongside industry to produce crude oil and natural gas production forecasts to quantify future pipeline needs and time frames continues to be one of the principle tasks of the Pipeline Authority.
 Pipeline companies are conservative by nature and these forecasting exercises are very beneficial in providing the confidence needed to move forward with expansion project planning.

-During the fiscal year the Pipeline Authority contacted, met with, and shared information with numerous interested parties, including the following:
+During the fiscal year the Pipeline Authority contacted, met with, and shared information with numerous interested parties including, but not limited to, the following:

 Enbridge Pipeline Hess Corporation

-TransCanada Marathon Petroleum/Andeavor
+TC Energy Marathon Petroleum

 MDU/WBI Energy True Companies

 ONEOK Crestwood

-Alliance Pipeline BNSF Railway
+Alliance Pipeline

-Northern Border Pipeline Citi Bank

-Northern Border Pipeline Citi Ban Basin Electric Gtuit
+Northern Border Pipeline